 - Decreasing your expenditure and

-If your situation is very temporary – perhaps you have just started a job but don’t get paid until the end of the month or perhaps you have just applied for Housing Benefit but it isn’t yet being paid – look at Emergency Budgeting ideas.
+If your situation is very temporary – perhaps you have just started a job but don’t get paid until the end of the month – look at Emergency Budgeting ideas.
 But they won’t work for very long.

-If the main cause of your situation is the cost of your mortgage and secured loans, then look at the Housing Flowchart for ideas and read about Selling the house - this is emotionally a hard choice to make but it may be the right one.
+If the main cause of your situation is the cost of your mortgage and secured loans, think about The Pros and Cons of Selling the House – this is emotionally a hard choice to make but it may be the right one.

 If your income has decreased because of health problems and these are likely to continue, then you may be in a situation where you need good advice on benefits, move to somewhere cheaper and also resolve your debts.
 Go to your local Citizen’s Advice Bureau for this sort of complex situation.